is-cute/docs/docs/minecraft/joining.md

 ---

 # Joining a Server
+Instructions on how to join multiplayer servers in *Minecraft: Java Edition*.

 !!!info
 *You may need to setup ZeroTier in order to join certain servers.* See how to join in [ZeroTier](/other/zerotier.md).
 !!!